mchav/dataframe/README.md

 * Apache arrow compatability
 * Integration with common data formats (currently only supports CSV)
 * Support windowed plotting (currently only supports ASCII plots)
+* Host the whole library + Jupyter lab on Azure with auth and isolation.

 ## Contributing
 * Please first submit an issue and we can discuss there.